The Doctor: Interfere! Of course we should interfere! Always do what you're best at, that's what I say.

 Eventually, the Doctor manages to separate the two ships, with help from the TARDIS's systems.
 The drug-smugglers turn out to be Tryst and Dymond, the owner of the smaller ship.
 It turns out that vraxoin is made from decomposed Mandrel corpses, which was why Tryst was keeping them in his hi-tech zoo.
 The Doctor decides to return the Mandrels and the other specimens to their original planets.

-The director walked out of this one, leaving Graham Williams to finish the story off.
+The director walked out of this one after many fights with Tom Baker, leaving the producer Graham Williams to finish the story off.
 Can you tell?

 - Earth-Shattering Kaboom: The original source of vraxoin was a fungus, but the social havoc caused by the drug was so horrific that the planet it grew on got glassed.